mohitsainiknl/Tiler/BUILDING.md

 The first command installs dependencies with the default `conan-release` preset, while the second command is optional and installs dependencies with the `conan-debug` preset.

+> When using libraries like SDL2, it's essential to ensure that the package manager is in `install` mode.
+To do this, consider using the `-c tools.system.package_manager:mode=install` flag in your installation commands.
 ### Configure and Build

 You can configure and build the project with the following commands: